andrewwu13/andrewwu13/README.md

 ---
 ## About Me
-Software engineering student at McMaster University with experience in neural net architectures, ML systems, and full-stack development.
-Currently building custom 6-channel gradient field CNN and fusion model to detect synthetic AI-generated images.
+Computer engineering student at McMaster University with experience in neural net architectures, ML systems, and full-stack development.

 Avid open source software developer interested in AI/ML applications, full-stack development, and robotics | x2 Hacakthon Winner 🏆

-Check out my repositories and starred repositories to see what  I've been contributing to.
+Check out my repositories and starred repositories to see what I've been contributing to :)

 ---
 ## Featured Project